Research

 Facilities

-UHP-RCM & HRR-Tof-ms platform
+UHP-RCM & HRR-Tof-MS Platform

 In addition, heat release rate can be robustly extracted from recorded pressure-time histories.